JinyuanShao/Image-Classification-Efficacy/README.md

-# Image Efficacy: A better metric for evaluating classifier performance
+# Image Classification Efficacy (ICE): A better metric for evaluating the discriminative power of a classifier

 Image Efficacy is introduced for comparing classification methods that are tested with different datasets.
 It could be used in any visual tasks to evaluated the performance of the classifiers.